froz42/kerbernetes/README.md

 ## Setup

-You can find the setup instructions [here](https://github.com/froz42/kerbernetes/wiki/Setup.md)
+See the [Setup Guide](Setup) for detailed instructions on how to set up Kerbernetes in your environment.

 ### Deployment